4.2-kiloyear event: Central Europe

 Analysis of sediments from Lake Spore reveals that in Poland, winters became colder between 4250 and 4000 BP, with this cooling likely responsible for a podzolisation (generation of boreal forest soil type) event around 4200 BP, whereas summer temperatures remained constant.
 Humidity levels were not affected by the 4.2 ka event.
+Northeastern Poland became drier, as indicated by declining lake levels.

 Iberian Peninsula

 On the Iberian Peninsula, in general the climate between 2800 and 1100 cal BC is quite stable and relatively humid.
 A reconstruction of precipitation shows two rapid, pronounced dry phases from 2350 to 2200 cal BC (4.3 - 4.15 ka BP) and from 2100 to 2000 cal BC (4.05 - 3.95 ka BP).
 The dry phases were followed by a shift towards wetter conditions, suggesting a more complex pattern of climate change than other regions during the 4.2 ka event.

 On the entire Iberian Peninsula, there is a slight decrease in settlement activity from 2500 cal BC, followed by a significant decline between 2300 and 2100 cal BC.
-In the southeast, and especially in the Evora region, a collapse of settlement activity has been documented, and in the following centuries settlement remained at a low level.
+In the southwest, and especially in the Évora region, a collapse of settlement activity has been documented, and in the following centuries settlement remained at a low level.
 In south-eastern Spain, on the other hand, a few archaeological cultures now started to flourish.
-One is associated the construction of motillas-type settlements and the other to El-Argar.
+One is associated the construction of motillas-type settlements and the other to El Argar.

 The construction of motillas-type settlements in the period after 2200 BC is believed to be the consequence of the severe aridification that affected this area.
-According to M. Mejías Moreno, who reported the first palaeohydrogeological interdisciplinary research in La Mancha, Spain, these motillas may represent the oldest, most ancient system of groundwater collection in the Iberian Peninsula and their construction might have been directly connected to the prolonged, harsh drought and other climatic perturbations brought by the 4.2 ka event.
+According to M. M. Mejías Moreno, who conducted the first palaeohydrogeological interdisciplinary study in La Mancha, Spain, suggests these motillas may be the Iberian Peninsula's oldest groundwater collection system, with construction possibly linked to the severe, prolonged drought and other climatic disruptions of the 4.2 ka event.
 The authors' analysis verified a relationship between the geological substrate and the spatial distribution of the motillas.

 The other is the El Argar phenomenon, which began to flourish at around the same time, although there was initially a slight collapse, too.
 However, it soon stabilised and was not negatively affected by the second dry period.
 It is conceivable, although not perfectly clear as M. Hinz and his colleagues stress, that the two developments of decreasing settlements in the west of the Iberian Peninsula and increasing settlement activities in the east are linked.